 Enjoy brief photo stops at the magnificent sandy beaches-one reason the city of Sept-Îles is renowned for its beauty.
 Only minutes from downtown, with the sea on one side and the forest on the other, Sept-Îles's enchanting beaches stretch endlessly along the shore.

 Return to the pier where the ship is awaiting.

 Please note: This tour involves a moderate amount of walking approximately 120 metres (96 metres) on dirt path and uneven ground.
 This tour is not suitable for guests with limited mobility or those who utilise a wheelchair.
 Dressing according to the weather; sturdy shoes no sandals, a windbreaker and appropriate outdoor clothing is recommended as Sept-Îles has a subarctic climate despite its location at around 50 degrees latitude.
 Transportation will be in a local school bus.

 The Innu are a millenary people with over 10,000 years of history.
 They are one of the most populous First Nations in Québec.
-Before the Europeans' arrival on the continent, the Innu were a nomadic people.
-Living in tents made of animal skins, they followed species such as the caribou in order to survive, and rivers were their main pathways.
-Still today the Moisie River is, for the Innu, one of the most important access ways to their traditional land.
+Before the Europeans' arrival on the continent, the Innu were nomadic people living in tents made of animal skins.
+They followed species such as the caribou in order to survive, and rivers were their main pathways.

 The Innu way of life has always been a seasonal cycle of activities based on harvesting resources as they become available: wild berries in the fall, caribou in the winter, salmon and geese in the spring.
 Caribou were used in many different ways.
 Their meat, skin, bones, antlers and teeth were used for food, clothes, shelter, tools, weapons, ornaments and toys.
 Summer was a time for gathering and heading to the banks of the St. Lawrence to trade fur with Europeans and buy food.